-Campus Safety & Security Information
+Campus Safety and Security Information

-Campus Security Procedures
+Campus Police & Security Procedures

 Campus safety and security are important issues at Johnston Community College.
 Our goal is to provide students with a safe environment in which to learn and to keep students, parents, and employees well informed about campus security.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, requires institutions of higher education to provide students and families with the information they need to make informed decisions.
 The following policies and procedures are established to comply with the Clery Act.